Dataddo Xero connector enables simple API data extraction without writing a single line of code.

-Below, you will see all the data sources you have created and saved earlier.
+Below, you will see any data sources you have created and saved previously.
 Select one of the data sources from the list or click Create New Source.

-If everything looks ok, you can go ahead and select the destination where you want us to send your data to.
+If everything looks ok, you can select the destination where you want to send your data.
 Click on Add Destination.

-You can set the destination based on the saved destinations you have created before, or you can simply Create a New Destination.Once you select the destination that you want us to send your data to, you can go ahead and press Configuration.
+You can set the destination based on the saved destinations you have created before, or you can simply Create a New Destination.Once you select the destination that you want to send your data to, you can proceed by clicking Configuration.

 Now you can label the Data Flow and then click on Create Flow.

-In the data blending mode, you can merge two data sources to one destination, to have a more versatile data flow.
-To blend data, first, turn on the data blending mode.
+In data blending mode, you can merge two data sources to one destination.
+To blend data, first turn on data blending mode.

 Choose two data sources to blend them together.

-In here, you need to select a Left Source Column and a Right Source Column of the same type, in order to join the two sources together.
-You can also exclude a column from the final result by just click on it.
+Now you'll need to select a Left Source Column and a Right Source Column of the same type, in order to join the two sources together.
+You can also exclude a column from the final result by clicking on it.

 You can select the type of joining for the data sources.